 Investing in our common stock involves a high degree of risk.
-You should carefully consider the risks described below, as well as the other information in this Quarterly Report on Form 10-Q, including our financial statements and the related notes and the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-The occurrence of any of the events or developments described below could harm our business, financial condition, results of operations and growth prospects.
+The following discussion of risk factors contains forward-looking statements.
+You should carefully consider the risks described below, as well as the other information in this Annual Report on Form 10-K, including our financial statements and the related notes and the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+The occurrence of any of the events or developments described below could materially harm our business, financial condition, results of operations and growth prospects.
 In such an event, the market price of our common stock could decline, and you may lose all or part of your investment.
-Additional risks and uncertainties not presently known to us or that we currently deem immaterial also may impair our business operations.
+Additional risks and uncertainties not presently known to us or that we currently deem immaterial also may impair our business, financial condition, results of operations and growth prospects.